ZackWilde27/Z3dPy/README.md

 My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
 In my experience PyGame is faster.

 # Example Program
-Like I said in the installation guide, we'll need some kind of display to draw on, and I'll be using PyGame for this.
+I'll be using PyGame for my display to draw on.

 ```python
 import z3dpy as z